-With the skill gap in the UK becoming a concern, it is essential for businesses to consider upskilling their workforce.
-Apprenticeships provide the perfect opportunity to train and equip an individual with a specific skill set required within your business.
-This is achieved by all apprenticeship programmes being tailored to your company, helping to meet your needs and objectives alongside providing valuable education and experience to those who need it.
+With the skill gap in the UK becoming a concern, it is essential that businesses consider upskilling their workforce.
+Apprenticeships provide the perfect opportunity to train and equip an individual with a specific skill set required for your business.

+Although apprenticeships are open to any age group, they are most popular as the first step in someone’s career.
 By employing an apprentice, you are contributing to helping the next generation.
-Especially after the devastating impacts of covid-19 on the UK economy, it is important to give young people the best opportunities for employment in the future.
+Especially after the devastating impacts of Covid-19 on the UK economy, it is important to give young people the best opportunities for employment in the future.

 Common barriers associated with employing an apprentice include: